Skip to main content

 • Top Agents: In cities like Munich, Frankfurt or Hamburg, annual incomes exceeding 150,000 – 200,000 EUR are not uncommon for successful brokers.

 The Polish market has undergone a huge transformation.
-Since the deregulation of the profession, the barrier to entry is low, which causes a wide range of earnings.
+Since the deregulation of the profession, the entry barrier is low, which causes a wide range of earnings.

-• Beginners: Often work solely on commission, earning irregularly (on average 3,000 – 5,000 PLN monthly on an annualized basis).
+• Beginners: They often work solely on commission, earning irregularly (on average 3,000 – 5,000 PLN monthly on an annualized basis).

-• Experienced agents: A 2-3% commission plus bonuses is becoming standard.
+• Experienced agents: It is becoming standard to have a 2-3% commission + bonuses.
 A good agent in a large city (Warsaw, Kraków, Wrocław) earns on average 10,000 – 20,000 PLN net per month.

 Ranking of Real Estate Agents' Earnings in the TOP 15 European Countries (2025 Analysis)